readthedocs/ethicalads.io/content/posts/announcing-ethical-ads.md

 The overall vision is pretty simple:

 * We don’t track you or sell your data
-* We target ads based on the content of the current page
+* We target ads based on the content of the current page, not your past browsing history
 * We are as transparent in our business as possible
 * We only make money showing ads